sr-tamim/nextjs-boilerplate/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-2-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->
-# Next.js Boilerplate with ShadCN & i18n
+# Next.js Boilerplate with i18n

 Welcome to the **Next.js Boilerplate**!
-This project is set up with **ShadCN** for modern UI components and **i18n** for seamless internationalization, providing a strong foundation for building scalable, multilingual web applications.
+This project is set up with **i18n** for seamless internationalization, providing a strong foundation for building scalable, multilingual web applications.

 ## 🚀 Features

 - **Next.js**: A powerful React framework for production-ready applications.
-- **ShadCN Components**: Modern, reusable UI components with a consistent design system.
 - **i18n Integration**: Fully set up for multi-language support with `i18next`.
 - **TypeScript**: Fully typed for scalability and developer confidence.
 - **ESLint & Prettier**: Linting and formatting to keep the code clean and consistent.